Nasa is about to release the ‘deepest image of the universe’ ever

 The James Webb Space Telescope’s first images are due to be released on 12 July – and scientists say those and the other pictures that follow could fundamentally change our understanding of the cosmos.

-The announcement of the upcoming image was made by Bill Nelson, the Nasa administrator, who was speaking as part of a preview of those images two weeks before they are released.
-Mr Nelson announced that he had tested positive for covid hours before the press release was held.
+The announcement of the upcoming image was made by Mr Nelson, who was speaking as part of a preview of those images two weeks before they are released.
+The Nasa administrator also announced that he had tested positive for covid hours before the press release was held.

 The James Webb Space Telescope left Earth on Christmas Day 2021, after decades of planning and delays.
 It then flew to its appointed place in space, far from Earth.

 Over recent weeks and months, engineers have been calibrating the telescope’s instruments and conducting tests to ensure that everything is working as expected.

 It has also been gathering data for its first images, and sending that down to engineers at the Space Telescope Science Institute for processing.
+The first science observations were taken on June 21, the solstice on Earth, Nasa said.

 Nasa has said that it will reveal the first images on 12 July, at 10.30am local eastern time.